-The City's credit ratings continue to be among the best municipal ratings in Canada, with Aaa (stable) by Moody's Investors Service and AAA (stable) by S&P Global Ratings.
-This makes the City of Vancouver debentures an attractive investment in both domestic and international markets.
-Given the City's record of strong financial and liquidity position, the City has enjoyed the same level of market access as the MFABC at similar pricing.
+The City continues to hold among the highest municipal credit ratings in Canada, with Aaa (stable) from Moody's Investors Service and AAA (stable) from S&P Global Ratings.
+These ratings make the City of Vancouver debentures an attractive investment in both domestic and international markets.
+Supported by a strong track record of financial and liquidity management, the City has maintained the same level of market access as the MFABC at similar pricing.

-The City has consistently been accessing the market on an annual basis.
-The timing for debenture issuance is typically driven by capital market conditions, including global risk appetite, interest rate environments, and investor demand.
+The City has consistently accessed the capital markets on an annual basis.
+The timing of each debenture issuance is dependent on market conditions, including global risk appetite, interest rate environments, and investor demand.

 The City utilizes a bank syndicate of investment brokers to provide expert advice on debenture issues and purchase City of Vancouver debentures and market them to domestic and international investors.
-The bank syndicate may comprise Bank of Montreal, Canadian Imperial Bank of Commerce, National Bank Financial, Royal Bank of Canada, Scotia Capital, TD Bank, and Casgrain & Company Limited, which collectively provides extensive debenture issuance coverage for Canadian public sector issuers.
+The bank syndicate comprises Bank of Montreal, Canadian Imperial Bank of Commerce, National Bank Financial, Royal Bank of Canada, Scotia Capital, TD Bank, and Casgrain & Company Limited, which collectively provides extensive debenture issuance coverage for Canadian public sector issuers.